fontsource/fontsource/scripts/registry/README.md

 - Output is canonical, deterministic, text-only, and schema-validated.
 - Provenance comes from Git history, not prior generated metadata.
 - Removed Google families remain recorded as unavailable.
+- Package policy is reviewed registry state, not derived from legacy catalogs.
 - Package variants are explicit relations, not weight/style cross-products.
 - Core owns generic font processing; these scripts own Google and NAM ingestion.